Call 877-558-2557

 Six reasons a swamp cooler runs but does not cool.

-The home is not getting enough air exchange
+One room is not receiving enough air

 The unit is undersized or worn out